Beep…beep …

 If the generator’s customization options limit creativity, you can integrate design platforms like Canva and export the QR Code to continue the design.
 The end result will be a QR Code that melts beautifully into your package design or any branded interface.

-GS1 Digital Link QR Code readiness
+GS1 QR Code readiness

 Readiness will not look the same for every business.
 This is because every business is at a different stage of dependence on GS1 barcodes and their ability to scan and read a QR Code.